-Services that are covered for you What you must pay when you get these services in-network What you must pay when you get these services out-of- network Access.
-Terms and conditions apply, contact your Plan Provider for details.
+Services that are covered for you What you must pay when you get these services in-network What you must pay when you get these services out- of-network Palliative care program Palliative care is care that aims to improve the quality of life for people living with a serious illness.

-What you must pay when you get these Services that are covered for you services in-network

-What you must pay when you get these services out-ofnetwork

-Palliative care program

-Palliative care is care that aims to improve the quality of life for people living with a serious illness.
 This type of care is focused on relief from the symptoms and stress of a serious illness.
 When receiving palliative care, you can still receive treatment and therapies meant to improve, or even cure, your medical problems.

-The program can help you:

-- Find relief for pain & other symptoms

-- Manage your medications

-- Understand your illness and its course

-- Identify what matters most to you

-- Get you the right care at the right time

-- Make plans and decisions

-- Communicate with your providers

-- Prepare for future stages

-To find a palliative care provider, please speak with your primary care provider (PCP).
+The program can help you: Find relief for pain &amp; other symptoms Manage your medications Understand your illness and its course Identify what matters most to you Get you the right care at the right time Make plans and decisions Communicate with your providers Prepare for future stages To find a palliative care provider, please speak with your primary care provider (PCP).
 If it is right for your needs, they can assist in locating a palliative care provider.
-Prior authorization is not required for services provided by the CCA Health Rhode Island palliative care program or from a network provider.

-If you receive palliative care, but not hospice care, you will have out-of-pocket expenses to cover.
-These expenses will vary based on the services received.
-For example, you could receive outpatient rehabilitation therapy or durable medical equipment (DME) related to your palliative care treatment

-You would be responsible for your share of the costs for those services as noted in the benefit description for the specific service within the Medical Benefits Chart
+Prior authorization is not required for services provided by the CCA Health Rhode Island palliative care program or from a network provider If you receive palliative care, you will have out- to cover.
+These expense the services received.
+If could receive outpatient therapy or durable med (DME) related to your p treatment You would be responsit the costs for those serve benefit description for the within the Medical Benefit of-pocket expenses ses will vary based on For example, you t rehabilitation lical equipment balliative care ble for your share of rices as noted in the he specific service

-Services that are covered for you What you must pay when you get these services in-network What you must pay when you get these services out-of- network Partial hospitalization services and Intensive outpatient services Partial hospitalization is a structured program of active psychiatric treatment provided as a hospital outpatient service, or by a community mental health center, that is more intense than the care received in your healthcare provider's or therapist's office and is an alternative to inpatient hospitalization.
-Intensive outpatient service is a structured program of active behavioral (mental) health therapy treatment provided in a hospital outpatient department, a community mental health center, a Federally qualified health center, or a rural health clinic that is more intense than the care received in your doctor's or therapist's office but less intense than partial hospitalization \$50 copay in-network.
-You pay these amounts until you reach the out-of-pocket maximum 20% coinsurance out- of-network.
-You pay these amounts until you reach the out-of- pocket maximum Physician/Practitioner services, including provider office visits Covered services include: • Medically-necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location (continued) Primary care provider visits: \$0 copay in-network per visit Specialist visit: \$30 copay in-network per visit Primary care provider visits: 20% coinsurance out-of-network per visit Specialist visit: \$40 copay out-of-network per visit
+Services that are covered for you What you must pay when you get these services in-network What you must pay when you get these services out- of-network Partial hospitalization services and Intensive outpatient services Partial hospitalization is a structured program of active psychiatric treatment provided as a hospital outpatient service, or by a community mental health center, that is more intense than the care received in your healthcare provider's or therapist's office and is an alternative to inpatient hospitalization Intensive outpatient service is a structured program of active behavioral (mental) health therapy treatment provided in a hospital outpatient department, a community mental health center, a Federally qualified health center, or a rural health clinic that is more intense than the care received in your doctor's or therapist's office but less intense than partial hospitalization \$50 copay in-network.
+You pay these amounts until you reach the out-of- pocket maximum 20% coinsurance out-of-network.
+You pay these amounts until you reach the out-of- pocket maximum Physician/Practitioner services, including provider office visits Covered services include: Medically-necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location Consultation, diagnosis, and treatment by a specialist (continued) Primary care provider visits: \$0 copay in-network per visit Specialist visit: \$30 copay in-network per visit Primary care provider visits: 20% coinsurance out-of-network per visit Specialist visit: \$40 copay out-of- network per visit